Long Island Power Authority CEO resigns in storm's aftermath

-NEW YORK (Reuters) - Michael Hervey, the embattled chief executive officer of the Long Island Power Authority, has resigned, according to a statement issued on Tuesday by Chairman Howard Steinberg.
+NEW YORK, Nov 13 (Reuters) - Michael Hervey, the embattled chief executive officer of the Long Island Power Authority, has resigned, according to a statement issued on Tuesday by Chairman Howard Steinberg.

 Hervey’s resignation comes on the same day that New York Governor Andrew Cuomo launched an investigation by a special commission into the state’s utilities and their response to Superstorm Sandy.